Nzinga of Ndongo and Matamba: Nzinga's Embassy

-As ambassador, Nzingha's main goal was to secure peace between her people and the Portuguese.
+As ambassador, Nzinga's main goal was to secure peace between her people and the Portuguese.
 To this end, she promised the Portuguese an end to hostilities (describing her brother's previous actions as the mistakes of a young king), allowed Portuguese slave traders inside Ndongo, and offered to return escaped Portuguese slaves fighting in her brother's army.
 In return, she demanded that Portugal remove the forts built inside Ndongan territory and was adamant that Ndongo would not pay tribute to Portugal, noting that only conquered peoples paid tribute and her people had not been defeated.
 She also expressed a desire for cooperation between the two kingdoms, noting that they could support each-other against their common enemies in the region.
-When the Portuguese questioned her commitment to peace, Nzingha offered to be publicly baptized, which she was with great aplomb in Luanda.
+When the Portuguese questioned her commitment to peace, Nzinga offered to be publicly baptized, which she was with great aplomb in Luanda.
 She adopted the name Dona Anna de Sousa in honor of her godparents, Ana da Silva (the governor's wife and her ordained godmother) and Governor Joao Correia de Sousa.
-A peace treaty was subsequently agreed upon, and Nzingha returned to Kabasa in triumph in late 1622.
+A peace treaty was subsequently agreed upon, and Nzinga returned to Kabasa in triumph in late 1622.

 Despite her success in the negotiations with the Portuguese, the peace between Ndongo and the Imbangala – themselves engaged in expanding their territory – collapsed.
 After a series of defeats, the Ndongan royal family was driven out of their court in Kabasa, putting the king in exile and allowing for some of the Imbangala to establish the Kingdom of Kasanje.
 The Portuguese governor wanted to proceed with the treaty, but refused to aid Ndongo against the Imbangala until the king had recaptured Kabasa and been baptized.
 King Mbandi retook Kabasa in 1623 and took tentative steps towards Christianity, but remained deeply distrustful of the Portuguese.
-An increasingly powerful figure in the royal court, Nzingha (in a possible political ploy) warned her brother that a baptism would offend his traditionalist supporters, convincing him to reject any idea of being baptized.
+An increasingly powerful figure in the royal court, Nzinga (in a possible political ploy) warned her brother that a baptism would offend his traditionalist supporters, convincing him to reject any idea of being baptized.
 In addition, the Portuguese began reneging on the treaty, refusing to withdraw from their fortresses inside Ndongo and conducting raids for loot and slaves into Ndongo's territory.
-By 1624, King Mbandi had fallen into a deep depression and was forced to cede many of his duties to Nzingha.
+By 1624, King Mbandi had fallen into a deep depression and was forced to cede many of his duties to Nzinga.